Skip to main content

 Are there snakes in Loch Lomond?

-Yes, the adder can be found on the east side of Loch Lomond.
+Yes, adders can be found on the east side of Loch Lomond.

 Is Loch Lomond safe to swim in?